aiven/devportal/docs/platform/howto/aws-privatelink-setup-step-by-step-using-aiven-and-aws-web-console.rst

 In AWS VPC dashboard, select `Endpoints` from the panel on the left, and click on `Create endpoint` button.

 .. image:: /images/platform/howto/5858370-aws-privatelink-setup-step-by-step-using-aiven-and-aws-web-console_image9.png
+   :alt: Image 9

 .. _h_2e5b8aa8d8:

 4.2 Link the VPC endpoint with your service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the create ednpoint page:
+In the create endpoint page:

 - Provide a new name for the endpoint
 - In `Service category` choose `PrivateLink Ready partner services`

 .. image:: /images/platform/howto/5858370-aws-privatelink-setup-step-by-step-using-aiven-and-aws-web-console_image10.png
+   :alt: Image 10

 - In `Service settings` put the name of the service as you find it in the Aiven console.
 The privatelink service name will be of the form ``com.amazonaws.vpce.ap-southeast-2.vpce-svc-00000000000000000``
 - Press `Verify service` and AWS should respond with `Service name verified`